1RAW/ à vif

 1 RAW/ à vif or the unnatural desire to design a human

 The emerging biotechnologies, notably tissue engineering and genetic editing, challenge today's medical practices pushing us to reframe current bioethics statements.In the pursuit of making humankind better, those biotechnologies overturn the fundamental definition of being human.
+What are the consequences of designing a human body?
+How will biotechnologies modify what we define as humankind?

 Raw/ à vif or the unnatural desire to design a human is a research-driven and critical project at the crossroad between transhumanism, biology, and art, transporting the audience in three possible medical futures.
 By exploring how humanity could be transformed by current scientific research, the inquiry exposes three imaginary scenarios depicting new job positions.